Enderson History, Family Crest & Coats of Arms

 The surname Enderson was first found in Schleswig-Holstein and Denmark, where the family contributed greatly to the development of an emerging nation and would later play a large role in the political conflicts of the area.
 The family branched into many houses, some of which acquired estates and manors throughout the surrounding regions, where they played significant roles in the social and political affairs.
 From early on, the name was represented by predominantly Danish families, although most of the Schleswig branches and many of the southern Danish branches spoke German.

-Important Dates for the Enderson family
+Early History of the Enderson family

 This web page shows only a small excerpt of our Enderson research.
 Another 170 words (12 lines of text) covering the years 1733, 1360 and 1596 are included under the topic Early Enderson History in all our PDF Extended History products and printed products wherever possible.